top of page

 6-CaseStudies.webp

-Developed and analyzed three original games as part of the research process (Grimoire of Time, Apocalypse Cats, and Multilarity).
+Developed and analyzed three original games (Grimoire of Time, Apocalypse Cats, and Multilarity) as part of the research.
 Each prototype explored different design strategies for supporting self-development through emotional, social, or cognitive engagement.

 bottom of page